aimhubio/aim/README.md

 These problems are a huge motivation.

 We are inspired to build beautiful, scalable AI dev tools with great APIs.
 That's what unites the Aim community.

-Join us!
+Join us, help us build the future of AI tooling!

 # SDK Specifications